Zack Polanski: Leader of the Green Party

-On 30 September, Polanski was listed in Time Magazines 2025 100 Next, listing the world's 100 most influential rising stars.
-On 3 October, he addressed his first annual party conference in Bournemouth, in which he called for a wealth tax, an end to the sale of arms to Israel, and criticised other parties for attacking civil liberties and immigrants.
+On 30 September, Polanski was listed in Time Magazines 2025 100 Next: the world's 100 most influential rising stars.
+On 3 October, he addressed his first annual party conference in Bournemouth, in which he called for a wealth tax on the wealthiest in Britain, an end to the sale of arms to Israel, and criticised other parties for attacking civil liberties and immigrants.
 In a subsequent interview with the Byline Times, he stated his intention to run for parliament in the next general election.